timtran007/phase-02-project-tripsave/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `json-server -p 3500 --watch ./src/data/db.json`

+Runs the server.\
+Open [http://localhost:3500/destination](http://localhost:3500/destination) to view the server in your browser.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).